Yuvin15/Yuvin15/README.md

 # Hi there 👋
 My name is Yuvin Padayachee, I am a Junior Developer at iX Online.
-I work with .NET for backend API development and use MVC for frontend work.
+I work with .NET for backend API development, mainly javascript for frontend work, and use the MVC pattern for frontend work.
 I help clients to solve problems, streamline sales processes, and make statistical insights more accessible and efficient.

 # My languages/Frameworks/Databases